Cyprella/suc/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/nyxd`
+Binary:              `/usr/bin/sucd`
-Configuration file:  `/etc/nyx/nyx.conf`
+Configuration file:  `/etc/suc/suc.conf`
-Data directory:      `/var/lib/nyxd`
+Data directory:      `/var/lib/sucd`
-PID file:            `/var/run/nyxd/nyxd.pid` (OpenRC and Upstart) or `/var/lib/nyxd/nyxd.pid` (systemd)
+PID file:            `/var/run/sucd/sucd.pid` (OpenRC and Upstart) or `/var/lib/sucd/sucd.pid` (systemd)
-Lock file:           `/var/lock/subsys/nyxd` (CentOS)
+Lock file:           `/var/lock/subsys/sucd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the nyx user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the nyx user and group.
-Access to nyx-cli and other nyxd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the suc user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the suc user and group.
+Access to suc-cli and other sucd rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/nyxd`
+Binary:              `/usr/local/bin/sucd`
-Configuration file:  `~/Library/Application Support/Nyx/nyx.conf`
+Configuration file:  `~/Library/Application Support/Suc/suc.conf`
-Data directory:      `~/Library/Application Support/Nyx`
+Data directory:      `~/Library/Application Support/Suc`
-Lock file:           `~/Library/Application Support/Nyx/.lock`
+Lock file:           `~/Library/Application Support/Suc/.lock`

 4. Installing Service Configuration
 -----------------------------------